PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 * the 'incremental signer exception' is now part of all relevant document updates
 * added an explanation for the upgraded requirement level

+From draft-ietf-dnsop-nsec-ttl-04 to draft-ietf-dnsop-nsec-ttl-05:

+* various minor rewordings (IESG review)
+* added a note on the secondary impact of changing the SOA TTL and/or MINIMUM (IESG review)

 {numbered="false"}
 # Acknowledgements